-While some are concerned about malaria, wild animals, maybe even rare diseases like Listeriosis or Ebola (all of these fears having hopefully been laid to rest in previous blog posts), it is the threat of crime that worries most people who are hesitant about booking a trip to South Africa.
+While some are concerned about malaria, wild animals, maybe even scary viruses like or Ebola or Coronavirus (which as of Feb 2020 has not spread to South Africa), it is the threat of crime that worries most people who are hesitant about booking a trip to South Africa.
 If it were not for South Africa's high crime rate and reputation as an unsafe destination, the number of tourists who would visit South Africa would probably be double or triple the volumes we are seeing now.

 So let's examine the threat of crime in South Africa.
 How bad is it really?
 And most importantly, what are the odds of a tourist becoming a victim of crime in South Africa?
 Bear with me, because we are going to look at several examples and some of it may sound like bad news at first.
 But there is good news, too, and understanding the context will help you assess the actual level of risk.